 The NCI Annual Plan & Budget Proposal for Fiscal Year 2020 highlighted the need to increase understanding of the role of aging in cancer.
 The convergence of demographic, epidemiologic, and societal trends makes primary through quarternary cancer prevention during older adulthood a public health imperative.
 A lifespan approach to the elimination or reduction of cancer risk associated with obesity, tobacco use, and physical inactivity is critical for the primary prevention of cancers and other chronic conditions that contribute substantial public health burden during mid-life and older adulthood.
-Surveillance methods are needed to track aging-relevant factors associated with cancer burden (e.g., multiple chronic conditions, polypharmacy, short- and long-term adverse effects, financial toxicity, residential stability & institutional care transitions (e.g., nursing homes, hospice) and behavioral and social exposures).
+Surveillance methods are needed to track aging-relevant factors associated with cancer burden (e.g., multiple chronic conditions, polypharmacy, short- and long-term adverse effects, financial toxicity, residential stability, and institutional care transitions - such as nursing homes, hospice - and behavioral and social exposures).
 As pediatric and AYA cancer survivors age chronologically and biologically and experience adverse physical, psychosocial, and behavioral outcomes, interventions to prevent, ameliorate or rehabilitate aging-related consequences of cancer and its treatments are a priority.
-Strategic investments in aging research will contribute to population health by preserving or promoting healthspan and ensuring equitable access to and benefit from advances in cancer prevention, control, and population-science.
+Strategic investments in aging research will contribute to population health by preserving or promoting healthspan and ensuring equitable access to and benefit from advances in cancer prevention, control, and population science.

 To explore funded sites, click on the icon in the top left corner of the map, click on any pin on the map, or scroll down to view a funded initiatives table.